Laird Hamilton: Other media appearances

 Hamilton was a central figure in the 2004 documentary Riding Giants about giant wave surfing; and the opening sequence of the 2002 James Bond movie Die Another Day, as Pierce Brosnan's big-wave surfing double (shared with Dave Kalama).
 He appeared in Waterworld, as Kevin Costner's stunt double in numerous water scenes.

 In October 2006, Hamilton and Dave Kalama biked and paddled the entire Hawaiian Island chain—more than 450 miles—in a week.
-The feat was featured on Don King's film, A Beautiful Son, in support of those afflicted with autism.
+The feat was featured on Don King's film, A Beautiful Son, in support of autistic people.

 He appeared on the cover of the Men's Journal April 2006 issue.

 In 2007, Hamilton, along with his wife Gabrielle Reece, appeared in the ABC reality television series Fast Cars and Superstars: The Gillette Young Guns Celebrity Race, featuring a dozen celebrities in a stock car racing competition.
 In the first round of competition, Hamilton matched up against tennis star Serena Williams and former NFL quarterback John Elway.
 Hamilton was eliminated in episode 5.

 He appeared in the Sundance Channel television show Iconoclasts with Eddie Vedder from the popular American rock band Pearl Jam.

 Footage of Hamilton is used on the video for Dayvan Cowboy from Boards of Canada.
 In 2003, he was featured in Dana Brown's surf documentary Step Into Liquid.
 On January 13, 2010, Hamilton and wife Reece appeared as themselves on the episode "Gary Feels Tom Slipping Away" of the CBS television series Gary Unmarried.

 He was a special guest star as himself in the animated television show Phineas and Ferb.
 He was also interviewed as part of the Australian documentary Bra Boys: Blood is Thicker than Water.

 Hamilton had a minor role as Troy in The Descendants.

 Hamilton also was the Celebrity on the Volvo Ocean Race Boat Puma Powered by Berg.
 He did a spectacular exit off the boat by diving off it as it was at full speed.

 In February 2012, Hamilton was featured in Oprah Winfrey Network (OWN)'s production of Oprah Presents Master Class, in which he shared his life and life philosophies with the audience.

 Hamilton appeared in the Season 11 episode of Hell's Kitchen, where he taught the red team how to wakeboard as part of their team challenge win.

 In the 2015 film Point Break, Hamilton played a surf vagabond tossing a tow rope to Utah, played by Luke Bracey.

 A chapter about Hamilton appears in Scott Carney's New York Times bestselling book What Doesn't Kill Us.

-Hamilton has a chapter giving advice in Tim Ferriss' book Tools of Titans.